 Membership is extended to women holding a non-PRC passport or whose husband holds a non-PRC passport.
 Proof of citizenship is required.

 Our membership varies by year as many expatriates are on contracts lasting from one to five years.
-On average we have around 400 members annually.
+On average we have 300 members annually.

 We have members from many countries.
 These include Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Colombia, Czech Republic, Denmark, Ecuador, Finland, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Korea, Lebanon, Libya, Macau, Malaysia, Mexico, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Portugal, Romania, Russia, Serbia-Montenegro, Singapore, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Kingdom, United States, Uruguay, Venezuela, and Vietnam.

 Many expatriates, particularly those with children, choose to travel during the summer months due to school holidays.
-Summer is also traditionally a time for contracts to end and people to move on.
-For those here during summer the GWIC coffee, tea and lunches are still held each month.
+Summer is also traditionally a time for work contracts to end and people to move on to new assignments.

-There are currently 23 positions on the GWIC Board of Directors.
-Elections are held each May at the Annual General Meeting (AGM).
-If you do not want to be on the Board, but would like to help, there are many activities and events throughout the year when extra bodies are needed for the success of these events.
-This includes a variety of special events for different charities that we support (visits to Leprosy villages and orphanages, Bi-Annual Shoe Sale, and fairs); helping with the Children’s Christmas Party or Holiday Bazaar; and membership drives at the beginning of the GWIC calendar year.
-If you are interested in helping or becoming a board member, please see a current board member.
+If you do not want to be on the Board, but would like to help, there are many activities and events throughout the year where extra hands are needed.
+This includes a variety of special events for different charities that we support (e.g. charity outreach visits, bi-annual Shoe & Bag Sale, Holiday Bazaar), helping with annual celebrations and parties, and membership drives at the beginning of the GWIC calendar year (i.e. August/September).

-♦ What do I do if lose my membership card?
+♦ What do I do if I lose my membership card?